 When a Workstream Participant joins a Workstream, the most-recent Review Draft is deemed to have been "published" and a Patent Exclusion Period commences, with respect to that Workstream Participant, when it joins.

-When making a Contribution or as soon as feasible thereafter, the individuals who submit the Contribution (i.e., either an Individualcontributor or the representatives of an Entity) must identify any patent that they (1) are personally aware of and (2) believe would be infringed by use or implementation of the Contribution, unless the Contributor is making the claims subject to the Patent-Licensing Obligations.
-(For the avoidance of doubt: No patent search is required.)
+When making a Contribution or as soon as feasible thereafter, the individuals who submit the Contribution (i.e., either an Individual Contributor or the representatives of an Entity) must identify any patent that they (1) are personally aware of and (2) believe would be infringed by use or implementation of the Contribution, unless the Contributor is making the claims subject to the Patent-Licensing Obligations.
+Individuals but not Entities, or representatives of Entities, participating in a Workstream must also, as soon as is reasonably feasible, identify and disclose any patent or patent application of which they are personally aware that they believe contains claims that are or may become Essential Patent Claims for any Workstream in which they are participating.
+For the avoidance of doubt: No patent search is required.

 WHATWG Standards may be identified as "the WHATWG [Standard]" so that forks can be distinguished.

-WHATWG Living Standards and Review Drafts are published under Creative Commons "Attribution 4.0 International (CC BY 4.0)".
+WHATWG Living Standards and Review Drafts are licensed under Creative Commons "Attribution 4.0 International (CC BY 4.0)".
+To the extent portions of such Living Standards or Review Drafts are incorporated into source code, such portions in the source code are licensed under the BSD 3-Clause License instead.

-Documents other than Living Standards and Review Drafts are published under Creative Commons "Attribution 4.0 International (CC BY 4.0)" unless a different license (or license waiver) is specified by the Steering Group.
+Documents other than Living Standards and Review Drafts are licensed under Creative Commons "Attribution 4.0 International (CC BY 4.0)" unless a different license (or license waiver) is specified by the Steering Group.